Girl Scout Awards

 Cadette and Senior Program Aide (PA)

 Any Girl Scout Cadette, Senior or Ambassador can take this training to learn to work with a troop or camp unit of younger girls under the supervision of an adult volunteer or staff member.
 This leadership workshop will train girls in responsibility of leadership, Girl Scouts basics, growth and development, dealing with groups of girls and more.
 Trainings will be held in multiple locations across the council.
-Girls will need both a core and specialty training.
-If only a core training is offered in your area, check with your local day camp or other Girl Scout community members about if they offer a specialty training in another setting.
 For all trainings, unless otherwise noted, register via our online registration system, Personify.

 - If you would like to attend a PA training at a day camp, you must contact the camp's director.
 You can find a list of day camps and the contact information for each one on the Day Camp page »